-- 1. Select Use 802.1X security for this connection check box to begin. - 2.
-Select your Authentication method from the list. - MD5: - Enter the Username and Password. - Show Click password to see password unmasked. - TLS: - No CA Certificate required: - Enter the identity and domain. - Select "No CA Certificate is required" option.
+- 2. Select the "Use 802.1X security for this connection" check box to begin. - 3.
+Select your Authentication method from the list. - MD5: - Enter the Username and Password. - Select Show password to see password unmasked. - TLS: - No CA Certificate required: - Enter the identity and domain. - Select "No CA Certificate is required" option.
 This will disable the CA Certificate field. - Choose option to select from file for User certificate. - Enter user certificate password if required. - Choose option to select from file for User private key. - Enter User key password. - Certificate required: - Enter a identity and domain. - Choose option to select from file to upload the CA certificate. - Enter the CA certificate password if required. - Select Show passwords to verify.